samgoree/samgoree.github.io/_posts/2019-7-13-color_theory_2.md

 ## Conclusion

 I started these posts with a question: how do we measure the difference between two color schemes?
 To answer that question, we took a tour through color theory, figured out how to mathematically represent a color, then a color scheme and finally examined a couple candidate distance metrics before finding one with the properties we wanted.
-No metric is perfect, and measuring something as ephemeral as the difference between color schemes is kind of impossible, but hopefully by trying to measure it anyway, we learned something.
+No metric is perfect, and measuring something as subjective as the difference between color schemes is impossible, but hopefully by trying to measure it anyway, we learned something about color and distance metrics.

-This is the most central idea in my research at the moment.
-Trying to define and measure things which are impossible to define or measure is a great way to learn exactly why they are impossible to define, and if you propose a bad definition, it serves as a great starting point for discussing individuals' different ideas of what that thing is.
+This is a good example of how research in my field works.
+Trying to model and measure fundamentally subjective aesthetic qualities which are impossible to model or measure is a great way to learn more about those things (as long as you don't take your measurements too seriously).
+All models are wrong, but figuring out their implications hopefully teaches you something.

 As always, thanks for reading!
-Let me know at the address in the sidebar if you have any questions, comments or feedback!
+Let me know at the address in the sidebar if you have any questions, comments or feedback.